Skip to main content

 There are several reasons why companies might choose to use portfolio management:

-• They may want to better align their projects with strategy, optimize available resources across the organization, or simply improve their project selection process so they’re focusing on the right projects.
+• They want to better align their projects with strategy, optimize available resources across the organization, or simply improve their project selection process so they’re focusing on the right projects.
+It offers a big picture view for both leadership and the project teams involved.

-• Portfolio management can also help companies prioritize and track initiatives, giving a high-level view into the milestones and overall progress of key projects and deliverables and offering accountability.
+• Portfolio management can also help companies with prioritizing and tracking initiatives, giving a high-level view into the milestones and overall progress of key projects and deliverables and offering accountability.

 • Additionally, analysts may use portfolio management to assess organizational health by analyzing a company’s project mix and execution performance metrics.